Literature Commissar

 Yes Janma, Animal Farm was and is a good read.
 Lots of hard things happened under Suharto, but at least he’s gone -the real ratbags, in Hanoi and Vientiane and Beijing, have not yet been brought to book.
 May you, even though you are a Grandma, live to see them hung, as neatly as Saddam.

-23. Janma Says:
+23. Janma says:

 May you, even though you are a Grandma, live to see them hung, as neatly as Saddam.